-Beauty unadorned is no longer & sion in many of the new frocks, two While it is true that a tew and of the most successful of which are to his annoyance that he had run lilustrated.
-The first is a dotted out of materials.
-He had not a sintom with narrow bands of embroidered braid with kiltings in natural color silk on either side of the braid.
-The blouse is slightly suggestive of the Mandarin lines so much worn and is laid in tucks at the shoulders, the fronts being draped in fischu iashion and bordered with brail and ki.tings.
-There is a vest formed of torist. bands of insertion put together with hand-stitcher.
-The puffed sleeves are trimmed with braid and kilted sil k.
+Beauty unadorned is no longer & popular phrase, for young women of to-day are so well up with the times Cleansing Agent-Amount of Nat- that they like their beauty enhanced ural Chemicals is not the Same in in as many ways as possible, although it is done in simpler fashion.
+There is a charming lack of pretension in many of the new frocks, two of the most successful of which are tom with narrow bands of embroidcolor silk on either side of the braid.
+The blouse is slightly suggestive of the Mandarin lines so much worn and is laid in tucks at the shoulders, the fronts being draped in fischu tashion and bordered with braid and tribute to the comfort of the moki.tings.
+There is a vest formed of torist bands of insertion put together with hand-stitcher.
+The puffed sleeves are trimmed with braid and kilted